-Flea and tick prevention consists of a variety of products used to control flea and/or tick infestations on your pet and to prevent infestationsinside your home.
+Flea and tick prevention consists of a variety of products used to control flea and/or tick infestations on your pet and to prevent infestations inside your home.
 Fleas are small insects that are parasitic; they feed on blood from animals and/or people.
 Ticks are a type of arachnid (like spiders, scorpions, and mites) that are also parasitic.

 Fleas and ticks can be found worldwide.
 Fleas can live in many climate zones, but they prefer humid and shady areas, such as under a leaf.
-They have incredible jumping ability and can easily jump onto you or your pet as you walk by.
+They have the incredible jumping ability and can easily jump onto you or your pet as you walk by.

-Ticks can also live in many climate zones, and prefer humid and shady environments, especially areas with woods, shrubs, weeds, and tall grasses.
-Ticks cannot jump like fleas, but will grab you or your pet as you walk by via a behavior called questing.
+Ticks can also live in many climate zones and prefer humid and shady environments, especially areas with woods, shrubs, weeds, and tall grasses.
+Ticks cannot jump like fleas but will grab you or your pet as you walk by via a behavior called questing.

 Why is flea and tick prevention important?

 Fleas and ticks can cause two specific problems.
 One, they can cause discomfort and skin irritation through their bites, and in some cases can cause severe allergic reactions in both pets and people.
 Two, they both can carry diseases and can cause illness both in pets and people.
-Some of these diseases can be deadly and others can cause severe, chronic, and lifelong illness.
-Prevention is key to avoid these problems.
+Some of these diseases can be deadly and others can cause severe, chronic, and lifelong illnesses.
+Prevention is key to avoiding these problems.

 Prevention is also important because both fleas and ticks can infest the home.
 Because they have different life cycles treating an infestation is much more difficult (and costly) than preventing an infestation.

 What kinds of illnesses can fleas and/or ticks cause?